“I am confident because I can admit who I am, what I’ve done, and love myself for who I’ve become.”

 I try to latch onto those past trials I’ve overcome but it’s just too much and I just want to stop thinking and only sleep.
 No matter how many times I go through these episodes they scare me because I feel like I’m losing my grip like I’m hanging by a strand and one more thing might cause it to break, cause me to break.
 It can last one day or five and I really don’t know what breaks the cycle and I think I don’t care I just want it to lift.
 Coming out of it is almost as scary as being in the midst of it because it’s a tentative thing.
 I mean, what if I’m not really feeling well, it’s important for me to take it slow and easy so as to not get sucked back into the vacuum that is depression.

 Today I feel a little better but I’m still hesitant.
 Life is so fleeting it sucks that something so empty like depression and its lies can suck all the good out of me but it’s a process.
 I hold onto the hope that it won’t last forever and I’ll come out on the other end replenished.
-Life isn’t a fairytale, it isn’t the perfect pictures we post to social media, it’s messy, painful, and hard.
+Life isn’t a fairytale, it isn’t the perfect pictures we post on social media, it’s messy, painful, and hard.

 When I was younger I used to think my depression was the result of my childhood experiences but now I’m not so sure.
 The one thing I do know is it certainly wrecks havoc on the confidence I’ve so carefully honed.
 Or just maybe accepting depression as part of me makes me confident.